MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -AllowVideoConferencing
-The AllowVideoConferencing parameter specifies whether to allow video conferencing on devices.
-Valid values for this parameter are:
+This setting is supported on the following types of devices:

-- $true: Video conferencing is allowed.
+- Supervised iOS/iPadOS devices

-- $false: Video conferencing isn't allowed.
+The AllowVideoConferencing parameter specifies whether to allow access to FaceTime on supervised iOS/iPadOS devices.
+Valid values are:

-- $null (blank): The setting isn't configured.
-This is the default value.
+- $true: FaceTime is allowed.

-This setting is available only on Apple iOS 6+ devices.
+- $false: FaceTime isn't allowed.

 ```yaml
 Type: Boolean